 Do you notice the root anxiety of this dream?
 Look deeper.
 See it?
 There it is: it’s unpreparedness.

 It doesn’t matter what kind of Eagle Scout you are; preparedness is not anyone’s default state.
-This may be even more true for our spiritual lives than for anything else.
+This may be more true for our spiritual lives than for anything else.
 In Jesus’ time people spent the day before a Sabbath preparing for their coming day of rest.
 John the Baptist came as “a voice shouting in the wilderness, ‘Prepare the way of the Lord,’” getting the people ready for Jesus’ ministry.
 Jesus premised his whole parable of the ten virgins on the need to stay watchful and prepare for his return—the implication being that, without this encouragement, his followers naturally wouldn’t.

 By taking seriously our natural unreadiness, we admit that we can’t just “drop in” on something.
 Most of us have morning routines for just this reason.
 We know that rolling out of bed and careening right into the day doesn’t set us up for success.
-Far better, we have noticed, to first enjoy a hot shower, brew coffee, maybe scroll through the news over breakfast.
+Far better, we have noticed, to first enjoy a hot shower, brew coffee, maybe read the news over breakfast.
 Devotional times do the same, either preparing us spiritually for the day ahead, or transitioning our souls into the peace of sleep.
 We’re just not wired to start things without preparing.

 When we prepare, two things happen.